LionelLaffineur/skeleton-core/README.md

 ##### bootstrap

 The bootstrap method is called before loading the application.
+The event should return a boolean to indicate if skeleton should proceed running the application.
+If false is returned, the application stops execution and triggers the teardown() event.

-	public function bootstrap(): void
+	public function bootstrap(): bool

 ##### teardown